I am a writer, teacher, and parent. I have suffered from neck pain for years, and I'm always looking for solutions.

 My neck and back pain can get out of control sometimes, and I don't have enough money to take myself to a therapist or masseuse whenever I need it.
 This guide is written from experience, and offers you some ideas for how to use self-massage to attack some of the knots and pressure points that you normally wouldn't be able to reach.
 Self-massagers like the Theracane and heated Shiatsu pillows are effective and affordable ways to give yourself the back therapy you need without the time and money of going to a professional.

 Self-Massage Option 1: A Hook-Style Back Massager (Theracane)

 This innovative therapy tool is quickly becoming one of the most popular methods of getting to those impossible-to-reach knots in your back without spending big money on a masseuse or a chiropractor.
 It looks like something you would use to walk with, but what’s with all the knobs and handles?
-The one I own, , is used to reach every spot on your back and neck.
-Using the ergonomic design to get leverage and pressure, the Theracane makes it possible to give yourself the best massage short of going to a massage therapist. the Theracane
+The one I own, the Theracane, is used to reach every spot on your back and neck.
+Using the ergonomic design to get leverage and pressure, the Theracane makes it possible to give yourself the best massage short of going to a massage therapist.

 The handles and knobs are strategically placed to give you a good grip and to apply pressure to the spot on your back or neck where you need it the most.
 The Theracane works because it acts as an extension as your own hand or fist.

 It’s also virtually indestructible, easy to grip, easy to store, and very affordable.
 I have given them as gifts throughout the years to the people in my life who also suffer with pain in the back and neck.

 You Know What You Like!